 Navigating the stressors of a medically complicated birth can seem overwhelming, even for those that may have good health insurance and few barriers to resources.
 For families struggling to overcome disparities involving the social determinants of health, like lack of access to basic necessities (e.g. housing or food) or even managing addiction or mental health concerns, giving birth to a NICU baby can create further insecurities experienced by the whole family.
 This is where our team of social workers at ProgenyHealth play such a pivotal role in the lives of these vulnerable infants and their families, connecting them to vital local resources like food and housing, drug rehabilitation programs, and counseling services.

-March is National Social Workers Month, and our dedicated team of social workers at ProgenyHealth tell us that they love the rewarding nature of their work – and that it comes with expected challenges.
+March is National Social Work Month, and our dedicated team of social workers at ProgenyHealth tell us that they love the rewarding nature of their work – and that it comes with expected challenges.

-“The baby isn’t going to do well if mom isn’t doing well,” says Lisa, a social worker at ProgenyHealth, “Moms are so focused on their baby’s health that they can neglect their own.”
-Recent data from the Mayo Clinic shows that as many as 40% of mothers do not attend postpartum visits, largely due to financial insecurity or a lack of health insurance.
+“The baby isn’t going to do well if mom isn’t doing well,” says Bethany, a social worker at ProgenyHealth, “Moms are so focused on their baby’s health that they can neglect their own.”
+Recent data from the Mayo Clinic shows that as many as 40% of caregivers do not attend postpartum visits, largely due to financial insecurity or a lack of health insurance.
 This means that they may receive little guidance or access to resources in a crucial stage of any baby’s life, let alone a baby coming home from the NICU when there is no case manager or social worker involved.

 Katie, also a ProgenyHealth social worker, says that a common issue faced by mothers in this situation is postpartum depression.
 Many mothers struggle to get the help they need.
 Katie’s primary focus in working with a mother presenting with postpartum depression is to assess her safety, the safety of her baby, and help her to get in touch with critical resources.
 “Postpartum depression is not something that just happens within the first 60-90 days,” she says, “and a lot of these moms do not have health insurance beyond this period.
 They are not seeing their general practitioner to get assessed, or not able to get in with a psychiatrist or counselor.
 I am working to connect them with options in their community, but in the moment, I am engaged to ensure that mom and baby are safe.
 I ensure that mom is not going to harm herself or someone else, and coach mom on what to do if she feels like she is not in control — who to call, who to reach out to.”